Virtualization-projects/panamax-ui-wiki/Panamax-Remote-Agent-Installation.md

 - The API endpoint url, which can be of any Fleet enabled node running in the cluster, should include `http://` and port 4001.
 For example: `http://10.x.x.x:4001`.
 This is typically a private IP.

 You can run ``$ ./pmx-agent`` to reinstall, upgrade and run other options for the remote agent.
 The folder is located under root home.
-Access the folder, follow the following steps:
+Access the folder, following these steps:

 1. ``$ sudo su``
 2. ``$ cd ~/pmx-agent``